Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality: Introduction and statement of the results

 \begin{theorem}[Non-degeneracy] Let $\bar v(t)$ be a positive solution of \eqref{EL-v} in the energy space $\tilde D^\gamma$.
 Then, in the $L^2$-radial symmetry class,

 \end{theorem}

-Non-degeneracy for non-local problems has already been considered by several authors.
+Non-degeneracy for non-local problems has been considered by several authors.
 For instance, the (non-local) bubble in the critical case for the $\gamma$-Yamabe equation was studied in \cite{Davila-DelPino-Sire}.
 But the most important developments were the seminal works \cite{Frank-Lenzmann} and \cite{Frank-Lenzmann-Silvestre} on the non-local Schr\"odinger equation The authors developed there a non-local Sturm-Liouville oscillation theory and highlighted the significant of Hamiltonian identities.
 Subsequent work includes \cite{Musina-Nazarov}, where non-degeneracy of minimizers for the fractional Hardy-Sobolev inequality is proved, and \cite{Alarcon-Barrios-Quaas}, for the critical fractional H\'enon equation.

-In these papers it is assumed that $\bar u$ is minimizer (or a local minimizer) for the energy functional.
-Here we use the ODE-type arguments developed in \cite{acdfgw} (see also the survey article \cite{acdfgw:survey}) for equations such as \eqref{EL-v} to give an alternative proof of non-degeneracy that is valid for any bounded solution, not necessarily a minimizer.
+However, in all these papers it is assumed that $\bar u$ is minimizer (or a local minimizer) for the energy functional.
+Instead, here we use the ODE-type arguments developed in \cite{acdfgw} (see also the survey article \cite{acdfgw:survey}) for equations such as \eqref{EL-v} to give an alternative proof of non-degeneracy that is valid for any bounded, positive, radially symmetric solution, not necessarily a minimizer.
 We use a (non-local) Wronskian together with Frobenius type theorem to control the asymptotic expansion of the solution in terms of the indicial roots of the problem.
-This approach to non-degeneracy works because we already know one kernel by the scaling invariance of the equation, but this type of argument does not work for the non-linear Schr\"odinger equation \eqref{Schrodinger}.
-All is considered in Section \ref{section:nondegeneracy}.\\
+This approach to non-degeneracy works because we already know one kernel by the scaling invariance of the equation, while this type of argument cannot be used for the non-linear Schr\"odinger equation \eqref{Schrodinger}.
+This is the content of Section \ref{section:nondegeneracy}.\\

 As a consequence of non-degeneracy, in Section \ref{sec8} we prove uniqueness of minimizers in the symmetry range:

 \begin{theorem}[Uniqueness] Let $n>2$.
 Then, in the symmetry region, minimizers for $F_{\alpha,\beta}$ are unique up to translation in the $t$-variable (and thus, uniqueness up to rescaling holds for minimizers of $E_{\alpha,\beta}$). \end{theorem}